Jonathan Reaume

 Jonathan Reaume (born January 21, 1989) is a Canadian professional stock car racing driver and team owner who last competed part-time in the ARCA Menards Series West, driving the No. 72 Chevrolet for his own team, Strike Mamba Racing.
 He is the older brother of fellow racing driver and team owner Josh Reaume.

 Racing career

-Reaume began kart racing at eight years old alongside his brother Josh at the now-defunct Western Speedway in Langford, British Columbia.

-In 2006, Reaume contested the Rotax Max Challenge Grand Finals in Viana do Castelo, Portugal, competing under the Nigerian flag.
-Reaume finished 56th out of 69 competitors in the Senior Max category.
+Reaume grew up in Nigeria and began kart racing at eight years old alongside his brother, Josh.
+In 2006, Reaume contested the Rotax Max Challenge Grand Finals in Viana do Castelo, Portugal, finishing 56th out of 69 competitors in the Senior Max category.
+The same year, Reaume moved back to Canada.

 Reaume has previously competed in events such as the Canada 200 and the Bridge City 200.

 In 2024, Reaume was originally scheduled to make his debut in the ARCA Menards Series West at Phoenix Raceway, driving the No. 72 Chevrolet for Reaume Brothers Racing, although he withdrew from the event a couple days after the entry list was revealed.